John Guillermin: Early life

-Guillermin was born Yvon Jean Guillermin in London on 11 November 1925.
+Yvon Jean Guillermin was born in London on 11 November 1925.
 His parents, Joseph and Geneviève, were French.
-Joseph Guillermin worked in the perfume industry.
-"I have a British passport but actually I'm a bloody Frog," said Guillermin.

-Yvon Jean Guillermin grew up in Purley, Surrey ("one of those towns you drive through and never stop at on your way to the coast"), where he attended St Anne's School for Boys.
+His father worked in the perfume industry.
+Guillermin remarked in a 1976 interview "I have a British passport but actually I'm a bloody Frog."
+He grew up in Purley, Surrey ("one of those towns you drive through and never stop at on your way to the coast"), where he attended St Anne's School for Boys.
 Later he studied at St John's Secondary School For Boys, then for three years at the City of London School.

-He joined the Royal Air Force in 1942 at the age of 17, lying about his age.
+Guillermin joined the Royal Air Force in 1942 at the age of 17, lying about his age.
 This involved studying for six months at the University of Cambridge; when he was 18, he became a British citizen.
 He also studied flying at Falcon Field in Mesa, Arizona.
 "The war basically saved me," he said later.
 "It got me away from my mother."

-He wanted to be a director since he had seen Treasure Island at the cinema when he was seven.
+Guillermin wanted to be a director since he had seen Treasure Island at the cinema when he was seven.
 After mustering out of the Royal Air Force at the age of 22, Guillermin's directorial career began in France with documentary filmmaking, some of which was for the perfume company his father worked for.
 According to a critical review of Guillermin's work, "One of his stylistic constants, an expert use of handheld camera to add grit and muscle to key scenes, may be rooted in those early efforts, and they function as counterweights to Guillermin's penchant for forceful lines, a very plastic sense of interior spaces, and use of overhead shots...Guillermin's interest in conveying how people and spaces relate to one another and how decisions are reached and carried out suggests a spark to his filmmaking that one might call Griersonian even if the grandfather of British documentary focused on social development and progress as opposed to collapse."

 British films

 Robert Jordan Hill

-In 1948, he moved back to London.
+In 1948, Guillermin moved back to London.
 With Robert Jordan Hill he set up a small production company, Advent Films.
 Together they made Bless 'Em All (1948) which Guillermin helped produce; it was directed by Hill and featured Max Bygraves in his film debut.
 Guillermin and Hill then wrote and produced two films starring the cockney character actor Ben Wrigley: Melody in the Dark (1949), directed by Hill, and High Jinks in Society (1949), directed by Hill and Guillermin.
 Both films were distributed by Adelphi Pictures for whom Guillermin would write and direct Torment (1950), a thriller.
 He went to Hollywood in 1950 to study film-making methods.